 - Migraine headaches

 - Sleep apnea

-Mitral valve prolapse is also seen to be encountered in patients with panic disorder, but is unlikely to be the cause of the panic symptoms; in such instances, the panic disorder should be treated.
+Mitral valve prolapse also occurs in patients with panic disorder but is unlikely to cause panic symptoms.
+In such instances, the panic disorder should be treated.

-Panic disorder is also seen to worsen the course of asthma, already present in a patient.
+Panic disorder is also seen to worsen the course of asthma if the patient already has it.